 Gender and disability intersect and produce specific experiences of discrimination for women with disabilities.
 These experiences inform the advocacy of women with disabilities and foster their organizing.
 "We want women with disabilities to carry their own voices. [...]
-That's why women with disabilities have to be at the center of the cause, as stakeholders and spokespersons for their demands" -Soinette Désir, Union des femmes à mobilité réduite d'Haïti - UFMORH, 2019 intersectional movements.
-During the pandemic, organizations of women with disabilities led advocacy efforts to promote inclusion, safety, access to justice, and bridge-building with other movements.
-To showcase their leadership and solutions, we hosted an event at the 13th Conference of State Parties to the Convention on the Rights of Persons with Disabilities in partnership with The Global Resilience Fund for Girls and Young Women at Purposeful, Women Enabled International, and the HI-Making It Work Gender and Disability Project.
-Speakers shared how women and girls with disabilities are dealing with two pandemics-COVID-19 and gender-based violence-and the ways in which they are fighting both.
+That's why women with disabilities have to be at the center of the cause, as stakeholders and spokespersons for their demands" -Soinette Désir, Union des femmes à mobilité réduite d'Haïti - UFMORH, 2019

-Translated and shared by Dominique Masson, Stephen Baranyi, and Ilionor Louis from their forthcoming article, Entre le mouvement des femmes et le mouvement des personnes handicapées: Mobilisations intersectionnelles des femmes handicapées en Haiti. grants to organizations of women with disabilities
+Translated and shared by Dominique Masson, Stephen Baranyi, and Ilionor Louis from their forthcoming article, Entre le mouvement des femmes et le mouvement des personnes handicapées: Mobilisations intersectionnelles des femmes handicapées en Haiti.

+36 grants to organizations of women with disabilities